ibrahim-sakr/alfred-workflow-hidden-files/README.md

 - clone the repo
 - make sure you installed alfred and power pack
-- double click on alfred-workflow-hidden-files.workflow
+- double click on alfred-workflow-hidden-files.alfredworkflow

 ## Usage